LogRocket vs Plausible for Solo Developers

 The tool also groups frontend errors and links them to the sessions where they occurred.
 If your React component throws an exception, LogRocket shows you the error, the component tree at the time, the Redux state (if applicable), and a link to the replay.
 For complex single-page applications with lots of interactive UI, this kind of visibility is invaluable.

 I have used LogRocket on projects where user-reported bugs were nearly impossible to reproduce locally.
 Watching the session replay often revealed that the issue was device-specific, browser-specific, or triggered by an interaction sequence I never would have tested.
-The free tier gives you 1,000 sessions per month, which is solid for projects with moderate traffic.
+The free tier gives you 1,000 sessions per month with one month of data retention, which is solid for projects with moderate traffic.
+When you outgrow it, the Team plan starts at $69 per month for 10,000 sessions and climbs to $139 per month at 25,000, while the Professional plan with the AI and product-analytics features starts at $295 per month.

 Plausible Overview